-Some of those with more serious lupus symptoms or complications won’t qualify for traditional coverage.
+Some of those with the most serious lupus symptoms or complications won’t qualify for traditional coverage.

-Fortunately, there are a wide variety of life insurance alternatives to look into.
-We can help you apply for a graded death benefit policy if you’re not accepted by a traditional life insurance provider.
+Fortunately, there are a wide variety of life insurance alternatives to look into, like a graded death benefit policy, if you’re not accepted by a traditional life insurance provider.

 Preparation is key to receiving the best life insurance rates with lupus.
-Start by researching those companies who are most likely to insure high risk clients.
+Start by researching those companies that are most likely to insure high risk clients.